Blue Iris – Performance Optimization

 ✅ Result

-A stable, responsive Blue Iris system that balances performance and quality.
+A stable, responsive Blue Iris system that balances performance, scalability, and video quality.